 CLIPS / Pro bono schemes

-London Circuit Commercial Court Pro Bono Scheme
+Commercial Court and London Circuit Commercial Court Pro Bono Scheme

 This scheme will give good opportunities for advocacy before grateful judges, and joining the list does not itself involve a commitment to take on any cases.
-The CLIPS scheme in the Chancery Division is similar to the proposed London Central Commercial Court scheme, but the latter differs in important respects: it offers an opportunity to appear in hearings that may be somewhat more substantial than is common in the Chancery Division Applications Court, with papers provided in advance (albeit potentially at short notice) having been vetted by a Combar panel.
+The CLIPS scheme in the Chancery Division is similar to the Commercial Court and London Central Commercial Court scheme, but the latter differs in important respects: it offers an opportunity to appear in hearings that may be somewhat more substantial than is common in the Chancery Division Applications Court, with papers provided in advance (albeit potentially at short notice) having been vetted by a Combar panel.
 There are therefore good reasons to offer your time to both schemes.

 CLIPS: Chancery Litigant in Person Scheme